corda/jmeter-sampler/README.md

 The `AbstractSampler` itself derives from `BaseFlowSampler` which implements the JMeter-provided class `AbstractJavaSamplerClient` that provides the interface JMeter expects in order to be able run performance tests with a sampler.
-The `BaseFlowSampler` handles setting up of the RPC connection to the node, and deals with actually invoking the flow and turning the runtime into a JMeter result.
+The `BaseFlowSampler` handles useful utility functions such as setting up of the RPC connection to the node, and deals with actually invoking the flow and turning the flow duration, succes or failure into a JMeter result.

 The `AbstractBaseSampler` adds helper methods on top for retrieving the notary information and handling X500Names and Parties.